 Chinese print of a landmine exploding at the Battle of Fenghuangcheng .

 The Tiger Tail with Chinese Navy base in Port Arthut (Lushun)

 The Japanese pursued and killed some of the Chinese, who, in their hurry to escape, even threw themselves from the walls.
 But the fighting around Chin-chow on the 5th and 6th of November was very tame, as the Japanese had no killed, and only a few wounded.
 They remark themselves that it was an event unparalleled in military history, but it was surpassed by the events of the next day.
 After the capture of Chin-chow the next object of attack was Dalien Bay, the anchorage of the Chinese navy, whose land forts protected the narrow isthmus of the Regent's Sword peninsula.
 As this place was considered next in importance to Port Arthur and Wei-hei-Wei, the Japanese made elaborate preparations for an attack on the morning of the 10th of November.
 Three detachments, each, consisting of a regiment of infantry, besides cavalry and artillery, were to advance on the various forts.
 The soldiers, in high spirits after their victory, swore they would take the forts .

 Map of Port Arthur

 Meantime the Japanese were getting to work all along the line.
-Each battery had a telescope fixed to bear on the desired target, hough the dense morning mist and the thick clouds of smoke frequently made it quite impossible to see for a time.
-It was easy enough to tell that the Japanese had got the reins from the very
+Each battery had a telescope fixed to bear on the desired target, though the dense morning mist and the thick clouds of smoke frequently made it quite impossible to see for a time.

 A Japanese squadron made up of the Matsusima, Chiyoda, Itsukusima, Hasidate, Yoshino, Naniwa, Akitsushima, Takachiho, Fuso, Hiyei, and Kongo also bombarded Port Arthur